k-amara/k-amara.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-8" markdown="1">
-  I am an ETH AI Center Doctoral Fellow.
+  I am an ETH AI Center Doctoral Fellow ([ETH AI Center](https://ai.ethz.ch/)).
-  My research interest is on explainability for graph neural networks (GNNs), and its use for health, atmospheric and climate models, banks, and the e-commerce.
+  My research interest is on explainability for graph neural networks and transformer-based architectures, and its use for health, atmospheric and climate models.
   I am particularly interested in:
-  - the fundamental ideas of deep learning on graphs, neural network interpretability, network analysis as well as graph theory and reinforcement learning.
+  - Deep learning on graphs, GNN explainability, network analysis, graph theory.
+  - Interpretability of Foundation Models for Text generation and information extraction and Vision Transformers.
+  - Generative AI for drug discovery.
-  - applications in health, environmental sciences and social networks.
+  - Applications in health, environmental sciences and social networks.

-  I am part of the DS3Lab ([Institute for Computing Platforms - Systems Group](https://systems.ethz.ch/)) led by Prof. [Ce Zhang](https://systems.ethz.ch/people/profile.ce-zhang.html), the [Social Networks Lab](https://sn.ethz.ch/) led by Prof. [Ulrik Brandes](https://sn.ethz.ch/profile.html?persid=239462) and the IAC ([Institute for Atmospheric and Climate Science](https://iac.ethz.ch/)) led by Prof. [Sebastian Schemm](https://usys.ethz.ch/en/people/profile.MTU3ODEz.TGlzdC8yODUyLDMyMDE5NzIyMg==.html).
+  I am part of the ETH AI Center ([ETH AI Center](https://ai.ethz.ch/)) and LAS lab ([Institute for Computing Platforms - Systems Group](https://las.inf.ethz.ch/)) led by Prof. [Andreas Krause](https://las.inf.ethz.ch/krausea)
+  In the context of my co-supervisions, I work closely with the [Social Networks Lab](https://sn.ethz.ch/) led by Prof. [Ulrik Brandes](https://sn.ethz.ch/profile.html?persid=239462) and the IAC ([Institute for Atmospheric and Climate Science](https://iac.ethz.ch/)) led by Prof. [Sebastian Schemm](https://usys.ethz.ch/en/people/profile.MTU3ODEz.TGlzdC8yODUyLDMyMDE5NzIyMg==.html).

 Prior to my PhD, I studied at École polytechnique, majoring in computer science and mathematics.
 I also hold a Master's degree from ETH Zürich in environmental sciences and policy.